pausoto7/StreamTrackR/README.md

-The first step is to download the required libraries and create an isolated environment for your script to run in.The rest of the libraries are run within the rmarkdown script which is why they’re not shown below.
+The first step is to download the required libraries and create an isolated environment for your script to run in.The rest of the libraries are run within the rmarkdown script which is why they’re not loaded below.

 ``` r